We need you to help our native taonga thrive.

 Look after a trapline

 Spend two hours a month maintaining a line of traps in a local reserve.
-Get outside, meet your community and make a difference.
+No experience needed - training and equipment provided.

 Volunteer your skills